Who are the Institutional Holders in Ideanomics Inc. (IDEX)?

 The top institutional shareholder in the company is Susquehanna International Group, LLP with over 5.05 million shares valued at $10.04 million.
 The investor’s holdings represent 2.11% of the IDEX Shares outstanding.
 As of Dec 30, 2020, the second largest holder is M&T Bank with 4.58 million shares valued at $9.11 million to account for 1.92% of the shares outstanding.
 The other top investors are Shaw D.E. & Co., Inc. which holds 0.95 million shares representing 0.40% and valued at over $1.88 million, while Virtu Financial LLC holds 0.31% of the shares totaling 0.74 million with a market value of $1.48 million.

-Ideanomics Inc. (NASDAQ: IDEX) is 33.67% higher on its value in year-to-date trading and has touched a low of $0.37 and a high of $5.53 in the current 52-week trading range.
+Ideanomics Inc. (NASDAQ: IDEX) is 40.70% higher on its value in year-to-date trading and has touched a low of $0.37 and a high of $5.53 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The IDEX stock was last observed hovering at around $2.82 in the last trading session, with the day’s loss setting it -0.16% off its average median price target of $5.00 for the next 12 months.
-It is also 46.8% off the consensus price target high of $5.00 offered by 1 analysts, but current levels are 46.8% higher than the price target low of $5.00 for the same period.
+The IDEX stock was last observed hovering at around $2.79 in the last trading session, with the day’s gains setting it 0.01% off its average median price target of $5.00 for the next 12 months.
+It is also 44.0% off the consensus price target high of $5.00 offered by 1 analysts, but current levels are 44.0% higher than the price target low of $5.00 for the same period.

 Ideanomics Inc. (IDEX) Analyst Forecasts